 For example, suppose an international investor has generated healthy returns over the past several years from Brazilian equities.
-An investor that tracks the consumer price index ("CPI") may notice that inflation is rising, which means that the central bank may decide to hike interest rates.
-Knowing that interest rate hikes tend to hurt equities, the investor may reduce their holdings.
+An investor that tracks the consumer price index may notice that inflation is rising, which means the central bank may decide to hike interest rates.
+Knowing that interest rate hikes tend to hurt equities, the investor may reduce his holdings.

-#1: Gross Domestic Product
+1. Gross Domestic Product

 The expansion of a country's GDP is indicative of a growing economy, while a contraction in GDP indicates a slowdown in a country's economy.
 Meanwhile, a country's projected GDP growth rate can be used to determine an appropriate level of sovereign debt or determine if companies operating within the country are likely to experience growth.

-#2: Employment Indicators
+2. Employment Indicators

 The productivity and wealth of a country's citizens is arguably the ultimate determiner of economic success.
 Employment indicators, such as labor force, payroll, and unemployment data estimate how many citizens are employed and whether they are making more or less money than before.

 The financial markets carefully watch these employment indicators, especially in developed countries that generate most of their income from domestic consumer spending.
-A fall in employment is often proceeded by a fall in consumer spending, which can hurt GDP statistics and overall economic growth prospects.
+A fall in employment is often followed by a fall in consumer spending, which can hurt GDP statistics and overall economic growth prospects.

-#3: Consumer Price Index
+3. Consumer Price Index

-#4: Central Bank Minutes
+4. Central Bank Minutes

 Central banks create monetary policy and exert significant control over a country's economy.
 Consequently, the financial markets tend to listen closely to every word that central bankers utter publicly for clues about the future.
 Central bank minutes are formal releases that contain valuable economic commentary that can signal future policy action.

-#5: PMI Manufacturing & Services
+5. PMI Manufacturing and Services

 The Purchasing Managers' Index (PMI) is an economic indicator developed by Markit Group and the Institute for Supply Management.
-By polling businesses on a monthly basis, the index reflects purchasing managers' acquisition of goods and services.
+By polling businesses on a monthly basis, the index reflects the acquisition of goods and services by purchasing managers.
 The two most important surveys are the PMI Manufacturing and PMI Services indices.